ilygatsika/ape_hbs1d/README.md

 # ape_hbs1d

-Julia code for the a posteriori estimation of Hermite basis set errors on a toy model in 1D.
-This code is used in our paper _A posteriori error estimates for Schrödinger operators discretized with linear combinations of atomic orbital_ available on [arXiv](pending).
+Julia code for the a posteriori estimation of Hermite-Gaussian basis set errors on a toy model in 1D.
+This code is used in our paper _A posteriori error estimates for Schrödinger operators discretized with linear combinations of atomic orbitals_ available on [arXiv](pending).

 ## Requirements